megaherz108/autocad-object-editor/README.md

 # autocad-object-editor

-Плагин для редактирования слоев и примитивов в AutoCAD.
+WPF plugin for layers and primitives editing in AutoCAD.

-## Использование
+## Usage

-1. Собрать проект.
+1. Build the project.
-2. Загрузить плагин в AutoCAD (протестировано для версии 2022) с помощью команды NETLOAD.
+2. Load the plugin in AutoCAD (tested for version 2022) with command NETLOAD.
-3. Запустить редактор с помощью команды OBJECTEDITOR.
+3. Start the editor with command OBJECTEDITOR.